jungomi/coach_client/README.md

 ### Client

 Every action to a CyberCoach service requires a client.
-The client contains the URL to the service and provides some methods to retrieve resources.
+The client contains the URL to the service, the maximum size of requests and provides some methods to retrieve resources.

 ```ruby
 client = CoachClient::Client.new('http://diufvm31.unifr.ch:8090',